waffle-empire/Crypto.com-Implementation/README.md

 ## State Of Project

-Unusable in production, only the authentication and reponse to heartbeat have been implemented.
+Unusable in production, only a few basic websocket endpoints have been implemented